EvoMesh: Adaptive Physical Simulation with Hierarchical Graph Evolutions: Method

-where $z^l_i$ is a binary variable indicating the selection of node $v_i$.
-When $z^l_i = 1$, node $v_i$ is retained in the next graph level.
-In this way, the node set $\mathcal{V}_{l+1}$ is dynamically constructed based on node features from the finer graph level.
-The Gumbel-Softmax technique provides a differentiable approximation to hard sampling, thereby facilitating end-to-end training.
-Additionally, we implement the Gumbel-Softmax with temperature annealing to stabilize training, initially encouraging the exploration of hierarchies and gradually refining the selection process.
+where $g_{i,k}^l$ is Gumbel noise sampled independently for each node, and $\tau$ is the temperature parameter controlling the smoothness of the sampling.
+In this way, the node set $\mathcal{V}_{l+1}$ is adaptively constructed based on node features from the finer graph level.
+The straight-through Gumbel-Softmax estimator provides a differentiable approximation to hard sampling, thereby facilitating end-to-end training.
+We implement the Gumbel-Softmax with temperature annealing to stabilize training, initially encouraging the exploration of hierarchies and gradually refining the selection process.

 The edges $\mathcal{E}_{l+1}$ in the coarser graph $\mathcal{G}_{l+1}$ are constructed by connecting the selected nodes using the original graph's edges $\mathcal{E}_l$.
-However, this process may result in disconnected partitions (see Figure~\ref{fig:appendix_Khop} in the appendix).
-To address this issue, we enhance the connectivity in $\mathcal{E}_{l+1}$ by incorporating the $K$-hop edges during the edge selection process, defined as follows:
+However, this process may result in disconnected partitions (see Appendix Figure~\ref{fig:appendix_Khop}).
+To address this issue, we enhance the connectivity in $\mathcal{E}_{l+1}$ by incorporating the $K$-hop edges during edge selection, defined as follows:

 In essence, $e_{ij} \in \mathcal{\widetilde{E}}_{l}^{K}$ if there exists a sequence of intermediate nodes $\{v_{k_1}, v_{k_2}, \ldots, v_{k_{K-1}}\}$ consecutively connected by edges in $\mathcal{E}_{l}$ or $e_{ij} \in \mathcal{E}_{l}$.
 The edges in $\mathcal{E}_{l+1}$ are defined as: